Repertoire

 Francesco Geminiani – Violin Solo in C IFG 25

-Henry Purcell – Prelude in g minor for violin solo ZN 773
+Henry Purcell – Prelude in G minor for violin ZN 773

-Georg Friedrich Händel – Sonata in g minor for violin and basso continuo, HWV 364a
+George Frideric Handel – Sonata in G minor for violin and basso continuo, HWV 364a

 Archduke Leopold Wilhelm in his gallery in Brussels, c.
 1647–1651David Teniers – Archduke Leopold Wilhelm in his gallery in Brussels, c.
 1647–1651